iuryfukuda/emacs.d/README.md

 # Emacs.d

-Reposity for save the customization made for personal usage of emacs
+Emacs.d saves the customization of emacs

 ## Theme